Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: DFA-Conditioned Reinforcement Learning

 \section{DFA-Conditioned Reinforcement Learning}

-We will define the DFA-conditioned RL problem over a given distribution of DFAs, similar to the GCRL problem.
-However, we need some extra structure over the DFAs in this distribution since in our case, goals are not simply sets of states but are DFAs encoding temporal tasks given to the policy.
+We will define the DFA-conditioned RL problem over a distribution of DFAs, similar to the GCRL problem given in \Cref{sec:gcrl}.
+However, we need some extra structure over these DFAs since, in our case, goals are not simply sets of states but are DFAs encoding temporal tasks given to the policy.

 \begin{my_definition}[DFA Space] A set of DFAs $D_{\Sigma, n}$ over some shared alphabet $\Sigma$ and with at most $n$ states is called a \textbf{DFA space} if $\mathcal{A}_\top, \mathcal{A}_\bot \in D_{\Sigma, n}$ and taking any path in a DFA from $D_{\Sigma, n}$ and minimizing the resulting DFA gives a DFA in $D_{\Sigma, n}$, i.e.,